sharmaankit4292/BIProject/README.md

 ETIM (European Technical Information Model) is valuable for **external** product classification but was **not used** in this internal-focused analysis.

-- Our focus: **internal product readiness**, not external taxonomy alignment.
+- Our focus: **internal product readiness**, not external alignment.
 - ETIM relevance is limited for internal completeness and display validation.
 - Descriptions, EANs, and images have direct business impact for internal users.